Manufacturing

 A 0.3 mm chamfered edge changes how the tile reads at the table because acrylic edges, polished or unpolished, are visually noisy at sub-millimeter scale.
 The chamfer creates a small but consistent light-catching surface that resolves that noise and signals “premium” to the player without anyone consciously parsing why.

 The bevel does mechanical work too.
-A square edge is a stress concentration; on a tile-on-tile click, the impact load focuses at the corner and over thousands of plays will produce micro-chips along the edge.
-A chamfered edge distributes that load across a wider contact area, dropping the peak stress at any one point.
-Our internal 6-month tabletop play simulation across three sets shows zero edge chipping on chamfered tiles vs visible micro-chip patterns on un-chamfered controls by month 4.
+A square edge is a stress concentration: on a tile-on-tile click the impact load focuses at the sharp corner, and over thousands of plays that concentrated stress is what chips the edge.
+A chamfered edge spreads the same load across a wider contact face, dropping the peak stress at any one point — the same reason machinists break the sharp edges on any brittle-polymer part.
+In play, chamfered tiles hold their edges where square-cut tiles show micro-chipping first at the corners.

 For OEM buyers spec’ing this, the language to put on the drawing is: “0.3 mm chamfer on all four edges, top and bottom face, ± 0.05 mm tolerance, CNC machined.”
 Without the tolerance call, suppliers will sometimes try to substitute a hand-deburred edge (which looks similar in photos but doesn’t behave the same in play).
 With the tolerance call, the spec is auditable and the buyer gets the experience they paid for.